hmcfabfive/coconut-tutorial/Lazy_Lists.md

         		yield a
         		a, b = b, a + b
 ```
 which essentially creates an infinite list of Fibonacci numbers.
-The downside of writing a generator in Python 3 is that in order to access the nth element, we have to call `next(itertools.islice( fib(), n, None))` which requires knowledge of the itertools library, and is not simple at all.
+The downside of writing a generator in Python 3 is that in order to access the nth element, we have to call `next(itertools.islice( fib(), n, None))` which requires the itertools library, and is not intuitive.

-Since Coconut attempts to bring more elegant functional programming to Python, we can contrast a Coconut implementation of infinite lists to the Python implementations.
+Since Coconut attempts to bring more elegant functional programming to Python, we can contrast a Coconut implementation of infinite lists to the Python implementations of infinite lists.
 Here’s the code for defining an infinite list representing the Fibonacci series in Coconut:

 ```python
 	def fib() = (0, 1) :: map ((+), fib(), fib()$[1:])